Aldisa tara

-Aldisa tara is a species of sea slug, a dorid nudibranch, a marine gastropod mollusk in the family Cadlinidae.
+Aldisa tara, also known as King's Aldisa, is a species of sea slug, a dorid nudibranch, a marine gastropod mollusk in the family Cadlinidae.

 Distribution

 This species was described from British Columbia, Canada.

 Ecology

 Aldisa tara feeds on a red Hymedesmiid sponge, a Hamigera sp.

 Etymology

 The name tara refers to the Hill of Tara, the mythological seat of the high-kings of Ireland.